 In New South Wales public schools there is a period of time set aside each week for teaching ethics or scripture.
 Since legislative changes in 2010, families are able to choose for their child to go to ethics classes as an alternative to spending that time in supervised care or scripture classes.

 What is philosophical ethics?

 Ethical questions are questions about what we ought to do and how we ought to live.
 Secular ethics explores these fundamental questions by means of reasoned argument about values and principles, rather than an appeal to religion or cultural norms.
-This secular approach has a long history, reaching back to Socrates and Aristotle, and is sometimes described as ‘philosophical ethics’.
+This secular approach has a long history, reaching back to Socrates and Aristotle in ancient Greece, and is sometimes described as ‘philosophical ethics’.

 Whose ethics and values are we teaching?

 Primary Ethics classes support children to develop their ethical reasoning capabilities.
 The focus is on skills development rather than the promotion of any particular view.
 Our teachers are trained not to teach or air their own personal ethics and values, to maintain neutrality and deliver the scripted lesson which fosters discussion between the children.

 The focus is for children to develop the skills to identify ethical issues, a willingness to engage in respectful discussion with their families and friends about those issues and the ability to think widely and critically in developing their own assessments and exploring reasons for their opinions.

 Are children capable of ethical thinking and reasoning?

 The United States Presidential Commission for the Study of Bioethical Issues recommends ethics education from an early age, stating that ethics education is foundational to decision-making on complex ethical issues in democratic societies.
 The report singled out and commended the Primary Ethics program for its approach to intergenerational ethical literacy.

 What teaching methods are used by Primary Ethics?

 - The second is a community of inquiry approach amongst the children, supported by questions from the teacher, which underlies our curriculum and our teacher training.